$LevyIO

 • Use an HSA: Health Savings Accounts offer triple tax benefits — tax-deductible contributions, tax-free growth, and tax-free withdrawals for medical expenses.

-• Claim all eligible credits: Tax credits like the Child Tax Credit ($2,000 per child), Earned Income Tax Credit, and education credits directly reduce your tax bill.
+• Claim all eligible credits: Tax credits like the Child Tax Credit, Earned Income Tax Credit, and education credits directly reduce your tax bill.
+Eligibility, refundable amounts, and phaseouts can change by filing status and tax year.

 • Time your income: If you expect to be in a lower bracket next year, consider deferring bonus income or freelance payments to the following year.